 Flexible solutions for all situations

 Access Skills courses are already geared for flexible, remote learning.
 While this is particularly relevant at this moment in time, the features and methods outlined above will all also be available when the coronavirus pandemic has passed.
 This means these courses are perfectly suited to those who need to learn in a flexible manner.
 For busy carers who sometimes can’t follow a regular learning pattern, these courses are ideal.
 Similarly, if individuals find they have to be away from work due to unforeseen circumstances, they can still keep up-to-date with their learning using the wealth of remote access features that Access Skills courses provide.

 The extra measures Access Skills have put in place during COVID-19

 While the remote and online features of courses outlined above are included as standard, Access Skills have also acted to ensure other facets of learning and assessment can still be maintained.
 One of the key stumbling blocks at present is how can assessors observe learners in the workplace in current conditions.
 To solve this, Access has introduced workplace assessments by Skype.
 This means those completing diplomas can still be assessed on their ability to do such things as leading team meetings, with an assessor present in the meeting via video call.
 Recorded discussions over the phone are also taking place to help learners complete modules.
 As a result, courses are staying on track and on-schedule as much as possible.

 What do you need for remote learning?

 Learning during lockdown remotely with Access Skills is straightforward.
 All laptops, including PC and Mac, are supported.
 Supported browsers include Internet Explorer 9, 10, and 11, Microsoft Edge, and the latest versions of Firefox and Google Chrome.
-A basic Flash plugin should be installed (which can be done so for free here), and a good internet connection is required.
+A basic Flash plugin should be installed, and a good internet connection is required.